 InSEA Publications: Different Thinking

 InSEA Publications is an academic publisher, established in 2016, that publishes books and articles about visual art education and education through art (we also publish conference proceedings for InSEA congresses and symposia).
-Our publications seek to promote good practice and cutting-edge research in the field, they are normally electronic and free access to our international membership at the Members' Bookshelf area of this website.
+Our publications seek to promote good practice and cutting-edge research in the field, they are normally electronic and open access on this website.

 We promote a wide range of research and praxis from a diverse set of educational contexts from community-based art to more formal university and school praxis in addition to arts-based educational research.
 Please note the term ‘art’ should be taken to include art, craft and design.
 Whilst we recognise the interdisciplinary nature of much art research and praxis, we do not publish books or articles that focus mainly on music, drama or dance.